Binge Drinking Study

 What is involved?

 - Phone Screening: Initially, if you are interested in our study, you should contact the study staff to set up a time for a phone screen.
-Study Staff will review the study information with you, answer any questions you may have, then, ask you a few preliminary questions to see if you appear to qualify for the study.
-If you do and you wish to continue you will be invited for a screening visit.
+Study staff will review the study information with you, answer any questions you may have, then ask you a few preliminary questions to see if you appear to qualify for the study.
+If you appear eligible and wish to continue you will be invited for a screening visit.

 - Screening Visit: The screening visit takes approximately 2-3 hours.
-At this visit, we will ask you questions and give you questionnaires about your general health, your mental health, your drinking behavior, your use of street drugs and your family history.
-We will do a brief physical exam and draw blood and urine.
-We will also conduct sensory testing in which you will respond on a computer to slight vibrations on your fingertips.
+At this visit, we will ask you questions and give you questionnaires about your general health, your mental health, your drinking behavior, drug use and your family history.
+We will do a brief physical exam, urine collection and blood draw.

-- Follow-Up Visits: Over the course of next 3 months, you will participate in 6 follow visits which last about an hour each.
-At all the visits we will obtain a Breathalyzer reading, check your blood pressure, and ask you to complete questionnaires about your general health, mental health, your drinking behavior.
-At your first visit, you will be asked to take a Sweet Liking test in which you will taste 5 sugar-water mixtures and rate how sweet and pleasurable they are.
-Blood and urine will be collected at 3 visits to measure your general health.
+- Follow-Up Visits: Over the course of next 3 months, you will participate in 9 follow visits which last about an hour each.
+At all the visits we will obtain a Breathalyzer reading, check your blood pressure, and ask you to complete questionnaires about your general health, mental health, and drinking behavior.
+Blood, urine, and saliva will be collected at 3 visits to measure your general health.
 You will also meet with a counselor at each follow up visit to discuss progress toward meeting your drinking goals.

 - Additional Information: All visits take place at the UNC Neurosciences Hospital in Chapel Hill, Carolina Crossing at 2218 Nelson Highway in Chapel Hill, or the NC Psychiatry Research Center in Raleigh.
-This is an open label study, meaning that everyone who enrolls will be on the same medication.
+The study will be “blinded” which means that neither you nor the study staff will know if you are taking bupropion or placebo.

-You are given parking vouchers at each visit so you do not need to pay for parking.
-Additionally, you can receive up to $185 depending on your level of participation.
+Additionally, you can receive up to $350 depending on your level of participation.

 For additional information or to set up a phone screening